bgus/tutorial_lindhard/README.md

 on the two bands crossing the Fermi level (160 and 161).

-You can see the results using gnuplot or python or other prefered.
+You can see the results using gnuplot or python or other prefered software.

 In gnuplot, you can simply run: